 Bond funds provide broad diversification to bond markets without the need for buying and rolling individual bonds.
 Vanguard has some of the lowest-cost, highest-liquidity bond funds around.
-Here we’ll look at the best Vanguard bond funds.
+Here we’ll look at the best Vanguard bond funds for 2021.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 - BND – Vanguard Total Bond Market ETF

 - BNDX – Vanguard Total International Bond ETF

 - BNDW – Vanguard Total World Bond ETF

 - VCIT – Vanguard Intermediate-Term Corporate Bond ETF

 - BIV – Vanguard Intermediate-Term Bond ETF

 - VTIP – Vanguard Short-Term Inflation-Protected Securities ETF

 Bonds provide a source of steady income for income investors, as well as volatility reduction and downside protection for long-term investors due to their uncorrelation to stocks.
 Bonds – and especially, treasury bonds – are a crucial ingredient in a well-diversified long-term investment portfolio.